Growing the Leaders of Tomorrow Fellowship Programme

 There is recognition that support is needed to develop young leaders in paediatric HIV clinical research, especially in resource-limited settings.
 This project seeks to contribute to the success of emerging paediatric HIV investigators in sub-Saharan Africa by providing participants a chance to work with internationally renowned mentors on a research project that will develop their skills and place them in a stronger position to apply for subsequent intermediate level fellowships or grants.

 Specifically, the programme is aimed at medical practitioners from sub-Saharan Africa with clinical research experience and the potential to become the next generation of leaders in paediatric HIV clinical science.
 Candidates will have established links with a potential mentor, who is a prominent researcher in paediatric HIV with an established clinical research collaboration based at an institute of excellence in sub-Saharan Africa.
 By supporting their work with the mentor, the programme will strengthen each fellow’s research skills and facilitate their integration into international clinical research networks while also contributing to increased institutional capacity in sub-Saharan Africa.

-A two-stage selection process will be followed: applications will be solicited from fellow-mentor pairs, and successful applicants will be invited to attend a skill strengthening and networking workshop on 13-15 May 2017 in Lilongwe, Malawi; following the workshop the final three awardees will be selected to receive a two-year fellowship of up to US$ 70,000 (US$ 35,000 per year).
+Applications were solicited in February from fellow-mentor pairs.
+Following the review process, up to three awardees will be selected to receive a two-year fellowship of up to US$ 70,000 (US$ 35,000 per year).
 The fellowship funds are to provide a stipend for the fellow and can support travel to attend one scientific meeting to present results; fellowship funds are not intended to cover direct research expenses, which must be provided by the mentor’s institution or additional grants.

 The programme has four key outcomes: